Register to Vote

 Request a Mail-in Ballot

-- Complete the Application for Mail-in Ballot (Solicitud de boleta por correo de Colorado) to permanently receive ballots by mail.
-The permanent mail in ballot request is valid until canceled by the elector, or a mail ballot is returned as undeliverable, or the elector has become inactive.
+- Complete the Application for Mail-in Ballot (Solicitud de boleta por correo de Colorado) to receive ballots by mail at an alternate address

 - An address provided for mailing an absentee ballot will not change the mailing address on your voter record.